 Figure 7 - Complementary (Push-Pull) Emitter Follower

 This circuit has the advantage that input bias current is minimised, and if the transistors were identical they would balance out perfectly.
 Many 'symmetrical' amplifiers use a similar input stage, but true symmetry is not achieved because NPN and PNP transistors will never be perfectly matched.
-Input impedance is about 150k for the circuit shown (not including R1), and input bias current is a little over 3µA, which is significantly better than a single transistor as shown in Figure 2.
+Input impedance is about 200k for the circuit shown (not including R1 and with no load), and input bias current is a little over 3µA, which is significantly better than a single transistor as shown in Figure 2.
 It has the advantage that output drive is symmetrical, so it can source and sink current (almost) equally well.
 However (and despite appearances) the circuit cannot drive very low impedances to the full supply rail.
 With the values shown it can provide up to ±30mA into the load with around 0.5% distortion.
 The input impedance falls with the load impedance, and is reduced to about 150k with a 1k load.

 There are many opamps that can do a great deal better, and they don't require two output capacitors - you can often get away with not using an output cap at all if the offset is low enough.

 To increase the input impedance, a Darlington pair can be used.
 This provides higher overall gain and better linearity, but increases the DC offset at the output.
 A far better circuit uses an NPN and a PNP transistor in a complementary feedback (aka Sziklai) pair.
 This arrangement has an internal gain that's similar to the Darlington, so in both cases input impedance is increased, and both output impedance and distortion are reduced.
 With the complementary pair, the DC offset at the output is also reduced.
 The circuits are shown below.